al2me6/evanescence/evanescence_web/src/ui/help.md

 ### Help for specific features

-Text with <span class="tooltip">dotted underlines<span class="description">I'm a tooltip!</span></span> have explanations.
+Text with <span class="tooltip">dotted underlines<span class="description">Like this!</span></span> have explanations.
 Hover over them with your cursor to read them.

+#### What does the main visualization display?

+The main visualization on the left side (or top) of your screen is a point cloud that simulates what you might find if you tried to determine the location of an electron in that orbital a large number of times.
+The denser and larger the points are, the more likely it is that the electron will be found at that location.

+The size of the point corresponds to the magnitude of the wavefunction at that point.
+In the Real and Hybrid modes, the color of the point corresponds to the value of the wavefunction – red is large (relatively speaking) and positive, blue is large and negative, white is near zero.
+In Complex mode, color corresponds to complex phase.

+For more information, see <a href="https://doi.org/10.1021/ed300393s" target="_blank">Tully et al. 2013</a>.

+#### Surface plots are ragged or "pointy"

+You need more samples to adequately reflect the geometry of the orbital – increase the quality.

 #### 3D isosurface visualization is blank